ThinkGeo/CloudClient.js/README.md

 # ThinkGeoCloudClient.js

-JavaScript SDK for making maps.
+A JavaScript library for ThinkGeo Cloud Server.